-Moving and copying Blocks.
-You can relocate Blocks or create copies of Blocks by selecting one or more Blocks and dragging them to a new location while pressing the Ctrl key (on Windows) or Alt key (on macOS).
-The mouse cursor will change while this key is pressed.
-A copied Block has the same properties as the original Block, with the exception of its name and position which will automatically be adjusted in the new Block.
+Copying Blocks.
+You can copy Blocks by selecting one or more Blocks and dragging them to a new location while pressing the Ctrl key (on Windows) or Alt key (on macOS).
+The accelerator keys are configurable (see Section 13.3.5, "Customizing the Block Plugin

+User Interface with XML", page 366).
+The mouse cursor changes while this key is pressed.
+A copied Block has the same properties as the original Block with the exception of its name and position which are automatically adjusted in the new Block.